melinamarkkanen/AMRIWA/README.md

 - filter step for ResFinder mapping
 - more log files as outputs eg. for ResFinder mapping
 - more temp files to save memory
+- add sample names to read headers in .bam files? (for downstream analysis of blastx output file)?
 -